Michael Pereira (centre) with students from the Living Safe Program practicing moves.

 To maintain your independence, it’s important to prepare yourself to handle whatever may come your way.
 Michael Pereira, our Community Activity Centre Coordinator, knows that confidence and planning can go a long way to avoiding potentially dangerous situations.

-For over 10 years, Michael has run the Living Safe Program (formerly, Safe Without Sight) and has taught protective behaviours for people living with multiple disabilities or vision impairments.
+For over 10 years, Michael has run the Living Safe Program (formerly, Safe Without Sight) and has taught protective behaviours for people living with vision impairment or multiple disabilities.

 For people living with disability, it can seem daunting to know what to do when you are approached on the street or in a venue, by a threatening individual.
 Michael has heard this often over the course of his career.

 “Over the last 10 years, roughly 60% of Living Safe program participants have said they’ve been in threatening situations”.

 However, Michael insists that many feel much more confident after attending the Living Safe Program and remembering three basic steps to ensuring their personal safety.

 - “Plan ahead and be organized”.
 It’s important that you know the route you will be travelling.
 Michael says, “It’s much better to appear purposeful and that you look like you know where you are going, than to look like a lost lamb in the woods.”
 Planning can be as simply as your choice of practical bags or footwear.

 - “Use your senses and be aware”.
 Michael encourages people to use a variety of their senses.
 For example, if you are vision impaired, you can rely on your hearing or sense of smell (to detect alcohol on the breath of your attacker), or use your ‘sixth sense’.
 “We are often taught to ignore this sixth sense (or bad feeling), but I teach people to not.
 If it means walking the long way around, or taking an extra two minutes out of your day, do it.”